-scientific and common sense reasoning - with the former much deeper and better than the latter.
+With all this, we are at the heart of classical logic and foundations of mathematics, and its deep results that keep inspiring religious awe in every new generation of students worldwide that gets exposed to logic.
+Yet, this depth comes with a somewhat narrow focus on mathematical proof, a very specialized human activity.
+The methods are mathematical, the topic is mathematics.
+But I started this lecture in our daily reasoning practice, and want to return there eventually.
+As a student, I had to memorize a list of differences between scientific and common sense reasoning - with the former supposed to be much deeper and better than the latter.
 But the striking thing to me is the very opposite.
-The logical steps for Gödel's Theorem are the same ones we employ in daily life, and this fits the facts of human cognitive evolution, where bands of hunters with survival skills eventually produced the greatest art and science, all using the same brain.
+The logical steps for Gödel's Theorem are the same ones that we employ in daily life, and this observation fits the facts of human cognitive evolution, where bands of hunters with survival skills eventually produced the greatest art and science, all using the same brain.